jimmiebfulton/emlo/docs/schemes/ebm-access-systems.md

       - Persistence
     - Bringing on vendors willing to participate in:
       - Execution of the scheme
-      - Cover up/conceal the scheme
+      - Cover up/concealment of the scheme
 - With [cooperation of](/docs/concepts/conspiracy):
   - Multiple board members across elections
   - Multiple vendors across contracts